 Guilin is where I spent my own budget study abroad in China.
-Nestled in the ancient Karst mountains of Guangxi province in the south of China, it's a veritable eden for language learning.
-Guilin has approximately the same population as the city of Washington, DC -- which makes it a small city by Chinese standards, and it's relatively unknown compared to the giants of Shanghai and Beijing.
+Nestled in the ancient Karst mountains of Guangxi province in the south of China, it's a veritable Eden for language learning.
+Guilin has a larger population than the city of Washington, DC -- however, it a small city by Chinese standards, and it's relatively unknown compared to the giants of Shanghai and Beijing.

 Guilin’s natural beauty make an easy job of convincing someone to visit.
 President Richard Nixon said of the city, "I have visited more than eighty countries and over a hundred cities.
 I have found that no city can surpass the beauty of Guilin.”
 With some of the most striking geography anywhere in the world, coupled with the timeless, still elegance of the Li River, Guilin is dreamlike.